vdaas/vald/docs/contributing/coding-style.md

     ```

+#### Rules of mock code

+There are 4 rules of mock code.

+- Same package as the mock target.
+- File name is `〇〇_mock.go`
+- Struct name is `Mock{Interface name}`
+- Method injected from test code is `{Method name}Func`

 #### Risk

-- We don't know if it's really correct.
+- We don't know if the dependent object is correct.
 - We don't notice the change in dependency.